mascarock/lis-study/README.md

-# LIS Study - Code Challenge
+# LIS Algorithms Analysis and Performance Study

 This repository contains a Python project that focuses on analyzing and comparing different algorithms for solving the Longest Increasing Subsequence (LIS) problem.
-The project includes implementations of various algorithms, performance comparisons, and a detailed report documenting the results.
+The project includes implementations of various algorithms, performance comparisons, and a detailed report documenting the results, highlighting their practical implications in real-world applications, such as blockchain transaction validation.

 ## Project Structure

 ```
-code-challenge/
+lis-study/
 ├── .gitignore                     # Specifies files and directories to ignore in version control.
 ├── README.md                      # Documentation for this project.
-├── algoanalysis.py                # Python module for performing analysis on LIS algorithms.
+├── lis_n_squared.py               # Python script implementing the O(n^2) approach for LIS calculation.
-├── algoanalysis2.py               # Additional analysis functions and comparisons for LIS.
+├── lis_nlogn.py                   # Python script implementing the O(n log n) optimized LIS calculation.
-├── main.py                        # Main entry point for running the LIS analysis.
+├── algo_analysis.py               # Python module for analyzing and comparing LIS algorithms.
-├── main2.py                       # Alternative script for running additional analysis.
+├── algo_analysis_detailed.py      # Additional detailed analysis functions and comparisons for LIS.
 ├── complexity_comparison.png      # Graphical visualization comparing the time complexity of different algorithms.
 ├── paper.pdf                      # PDF report documenting the findings and analysis.
 ```